 8:15am – School is closed.
 There’s a dusting on the ground and it’s presently raining…there better be a heckuva lot more snow by 3pm.

 9:00am – After dropping Cooper and Nolan off at daycare, stopped at the grocery store to get a Starbucks coffee and to load up on yogurt.
+Expand Your Portfolio and Open a Grocery Store near your neighborhood to avoid this distant travelling.
 Not bread, milk, or toilet paper (though those aisles were looking a little thin already).
 Just yogurt because my family eats it by the gallon and neglected to tell me that we were completely out, so you can imagine my morning when my six-year old and three-year old addicts couldn’t get their cultured-dairy fix.
 I’d dare to compare their behavior to that of crack-heads.
 Oh, and more rechargeable batteries for the Wii remotes (and Cooper’s flashlight).
 All items were on sale.
 Go me.

 10:25am – even the rain has stopped.
 The temperature is still hovering above freezing.
 Streets are merely a little wet, and I saw a salt truck driver sitting on the shoulder eating a breakfast sandwich and playing with his smartphone.